 To me, the gargling room symbolized everything good (except for the gross spitting) about stepping into the past for a traditional spa cure, and reliving a time when spa stays were gracious and lengthy and revolved around holistic treatments of mud, mineral water and even carbon dioxide.

 Return to Marianske Lazne

 The problem is that now that I was back in Marianske Lazne years later, I couldn’t remember where the gargling pavilion was.
 I hoped it hadn’t disappeared.
-During my gargle-hunting travels, however, I saw just about every tourist attraction in and around town, so if you’re planning a day trip to Marianske Lazne, let me give you a travel guide.
+During my gargle-hunting travels, however, I saw just about every tourist attraction in and around town, so if you’re planning a day trip to Marianske Lazne and looking for things to do, let me give you a travel guide.

 About Marianske Lazne

 Marianske Lazne is the Czech Republic’s second largest spa town after Karlovy Vary.
 It’s totally walkable and so eye-catching it hardly seems real.
 In the 19th century it was popular with celebrities and royals alike.
 Among its A-list guests were King Edward VII of Britain, Czar Nicholas II of Russia and the Hapsburg Emperor Franz Joseph I, not to mention Mark Twain, Thomas Edison, Goethe, Chopin and Churchill.

 Today, spa lovers come here for comprehensive spa programs that range from a few days to three weeks, but if you just want to spend one day in Marianske Lazne as a tourist, you’ll find plenty to do.